PaperMC/docs/docs/paper/dev/getting-started/plugin-yml.md

 - The __description__ is the description of the command.
 This gives a brief description of what the command does.
 - The __usage__ is the usage of the command.
 This is what will be displayed when the player uses `/help <command>`.
 - The __aliases__ are a list of aliases that the command can be used with.
 This is useful for shortening the command.
 - __permission__ is the permission node that the player needs to use the command.
+Note: Players will only see commands they have permission to use.
 - __permission-message__ is the message that will be displayed when the player does not have permission to use the command.

 ## Dependencies: